 - Provides insight into code without executing it

-- Executes quickly relative to dynamic analysis
+- Executes quickly in comparison with dynamic analysis

-- Can automate maintaining code quality
+- Can automate code quality maintenance

-- Can automate finding security issues early
+- Can automate the finding of security problems at an early stage

 What types of static analysis exist?